eivindfjeldstad/textarea-editor/readme.md

 For an example with a UI, see the `example` folder.

-All default commands are exposed via `TextareaEditor.commands`, so you can modify to fit your application (e.g. adding a UI for browsing images).
+All default commands are exposed via `TextareaEditor.commands`, and can easily be modified to fit your application (e.g. adding a UI for browsing images).

 You can also execute custom commands directly: